restfulapi/restful-api/README.md

 Clone the plugin's git repo and look at the tests under test-restful-api for more examples of using spock and the RestSpecification to do functional testing of your APIs.

+The RestSpecification

+##Cross-Origin Resource Sharing
+User agents typically apply same-origin restrictions to network requests; this prevents a client-side Web application from invoking APIs provided by the plugin from a different origin.

+Applications using the RESTFul API plugin can optionally use the [grails-cors](http://grails.org/plugin/cors) plugin to allow cross-origin requests (via XMLHttpRequest).

+The official grails-cors plugin does not currently support the full W3C CORS specification; an Ellucian extended version of it is available from the internal artifactory repository.
+In order to use it, edit your BuildConfig.groovy and add the following line to your repositories:

+    mavenRepo name: "core-architecture",root: "http://m039200.ellucian.com:8081/artifactory/core-architecture"

+Then add the following plugin dependency:

+    runtime "core-architecture:grails-cors:1.0.5-SNAPSHOT"

+(A pull request will be submitted to have the new functionality added to the official plugin.)

+The CORS support is implemented as a servlet filter.
+In addition to the configuration options present in the official version, the SNAPSHOT version also supports the configuration property cors.expose.headers, which can be set to a comma-delimted string of response headers that should be exposed to cross-origin requests.

+For example, if your application is exposing the APIs at /apis, and you want to expose all the custom headers the plugin can return, and you want to allow cross-origin requests from any origin, you would add the following to your Config.groovy:

+    cors.url.pattern = '/api/*'
+    cors.allow.origin.regex='.*'
+    cors.expose.headers='content-type,X-hedtech-totalCount,X-hedtech-pageOffset,X-hedtech-pageMaxSize,X-hedtech-message,X-hedtech-Media-Type'